-We're here to help you implement tax planning strategies that make sense for your particular situation.
-For additional assistance, please contact your wealth advisor.
+We're here to help you implement tax strategies that make sense for you.
+If you need additional help, contact your wealth advisor.

-For more information visit: marinerwealthadvisors.com
+For more information visit: mariner.com

-Sources
+Sources:

-- "IRS Provides Tax Inflation Adjustments for Tax Year 2024" - 2"Find Out If Net Investment Income Tax Applies to You" - 3"Publication 936 (2022), Home Mortgage Interest Deduction" - 4"Topic No. 701, Sale of Your Home" - 5"Invest in a Qualified Opportunity Fund" - 6"IRS Provides Tax Inflation Adjustments for Tax Year 2024" - 7"2024 FSA and Commuter Limits" - 8 "Revenue Procedure 2023-34" - 9 "Revenue Procedure 2023-23" - 10"Topic No. 313, Qualified Tuition Programs (QTPs)" - "529 Plans Now Allow Student Loan Withdrawals" - 12"Topic No. 310, Coverdell Education Savings Accounts" - 13 "Revenue Procedure 2023-34" - 14,15,16" 401(k) Limit Increases to \$23,000 for 2024" - 17"New RMD Provisions" - 18" Income Taxes And Your Social Security Benefit" - ^{19,20}"IRS Provides Tax Inflation Adjustments for Tax Year 2024"
+- 1"IRS Releases Tax Inflation Adjustments for Tax Year 2025" - "Find Out If Net Investment Income Tax Applies to You" - "Publication 936 (2023), Home Mortgage Interest Deduction" - 4"Topic No. 701, Sale of Your Home" - 5"Invest in a Qualified Opportunity Fund" - 6"IRS Releases Tax Inflation Adjustments for Tax Year 2025" - 7,8"Revenue Procedure 2024-40" - 9"Revenue Procedure 2024-25" - 10" Topic No. 313, Qualified Tuition Programs (QTPs)" - 11"529 Plans Now Allow Student Loan Withdrawals" - 12" Topic No. 310, Coverdell Education Savings Accounts" - "Revenue Procedure 2024-40" - 14,15,16"IRS Notice 2024-80" - 17"New RMD Provisions" - 18"Social Security Administration Request to Withhold Taxes" - 19,20" IRS Releases Tax Inflation Adjustments for Tax Year 2025"

-This guide is provided for informational and educational purposes only and in meant to be general in nature.
+This guide is provided for informational and educational purposes only and is meant to be general in nature.
 The views expressed do not take into account any individual personal, financial, or tax considerations.
 As such, the information contained herein is not intended to be personal legal, investment or tax advice or a solicitation or recommendation to engage in any particular planning or investment strategy.
 Although we strive to provide accurate and timely information, there can be guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 You should note that the materials are provided "as is" without any express or implied warranties.
 Tax laws and regulations are complex and are subject to change at any time.
 No one should act upon any information contained herein without appropriate professional guidance from their financial, legal or tax advisor.
+Mariner does not provide legal advice.

 Please understand that investing involves risk and the potential to lose principal.
-Please consult with you advisor prior to making any investment related decisions to fully understand the risks.
+Please consult with your advisor prior to making any investment related decisions to fully understand the potential benefits and risks involved.